Genivia/ugrep/README.md

 -----------------------------------

-Out-of-the-box **ugrep** supports all standard GNU/BSD grep command-line options and improves upon many of them.
+Out-of-the-box **ugrep** supports all standard GNU/BSD grep command-line options and improves many of them too.
 For details see [notable improvements over grep](#improvements).

 If you want to stick exactly to GNU/BSD grep ASCII/LATIN1 non-UTF Unicode